ramaalmahmoud/FullStack-Assignment/README.md

 Admin Dashboard: Admin can manage users, tasks, and view statistics.
 User Dashboard: Users can view and update the status of their assigned tasks.
 Profile Page: Both Admin and Users can update their personal details.
-Real-Time Notifications: Notifications will appear in the UI for task assignments, task status changes, and more.
 Running the Application
 Run the Backend: Ensure your .NET Core Web API is running (by running dotnet run).
 Run the Frontend: Ensure the Angular development server is running (by running ng serve).